ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--sort-by`, `-s`
 :   Specifies the column by which to sort the list.
 Valid values are `name` and `age`.
-This value is optional.
+This value is *optional*.
 The default value is `name`.